Why You Need a Lawyer for Transporting and Harboring Illegal Alien Charges in NY

 Your Constitutional Rights

-Every individual charged with a crime has constitutional rights designed to protect them.
-Understanding these rights can empower you, reminding you that you are not just another number in the legal system.
+Every individual charged with a crime possesses fundamental constitutional rights that are specifically designed to safeguard their dignity and ensure fair treatment within the legal system.
+These rights are not merely formalities; they serve as essential protections that empower you as a defendant, reminding you that you are not just another number in the vast machinery of the justice system.

 Potential Defenses Against Charges